 Keep track of all contact information for customers who order online and by phone and mobile device.
 Maintain a contact database and market directly to those existing customers.
 Tailor offers and promotions to their habits and preferences.

-With the right thought, planning and execution, your takeout business can have an exciting impact on the business you take in.
+With thorough planning and execution, your takeout business can have an exciting impact on your business.